samuelhbne/proxy-xray/README.md

 proxy-xray <connection-options>
-    -i|--stdin                         [Optional] Read config from stdin instead of auto generation -d|--debug                         [Optional] Start in debug mode with verbose output --china-direct                     [Optional] Add routing rules to avoid domain and ip located in China being proxied --domain-direct <domain-rule>      [Optional] Add a domain rule for direct routing, likegeosite:geosite:geolocation-cn --domain-proxy  <domain-rule>      [Optional] Add a domain rule for proxy routing, like twitter.com or geosite:google-cn
+    -i|--stdin                         [Optional] Read config from stdin instead of auto generation -d|--debug                         [Optional] Start in debug mode with verbose output --dns <upstream-DNS-ip>            [Optional] Designated upstream DNS server ip, 1.1.1.1 will be applied by default --china-direct                     [Optional] Add routing rules to avoid domain and ip located in China being proxied --domain-direct <domain-rule>      [Optional] Add a domain rule for direct routing, likegeosite:geosite:geolocation-cn --domain-proxy  <domain-rule>      [Optional] Add a domain rule for proxy routing, like twitter.com or geosite:google-cn